-Recently I wrote a short post, The Future of Tech & Law, about the implications of artificial intelligence (AI), especially as it applies to lawyers, in light of recent advancements in technology and the creation of tools such as ROSS and Watson.
-In this post I explore some of the difficult questions attorneys and legislators will face when dealing with AI-related criminal law issues.
+Recently I wrote a short post about the implications of artificial intelligence (AI), especially as it applies to lawyers, in light of recent advancements in technology and the creation of tools such as ROSS and Watson.
+In this post, I explore some of the difficult questions attorneys and legislators will face when dealing with AI-related criminal law issues.
 Hopefully the questions I pose below and my theories will inspire some comments.

 What Happens if a Robot Commits a Crime?